Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 Consul

-Regarding the service discovery ecosystem, APISIX Ingress has stronger support, and users can easily integrate it into their existing microservices framework through the Ingress controller.
+Regarding the service discovery ecosystem, APISIX Ingress Controller has stronger support, and users can easily integrate it into their existing microservices framework through the Ingress controller.

 Scalability